le4ker/blog/_posts/2024-05-11-choosing-the-right-keyboard.md

 same profile, while the sculpted ones are not, because they have one profile per keyboard row.
 The sculpted ones are considered more ergonomic, so they might be worth their inconvenience of rearranging them.
-In the image bellow, DSA and XDA are the uniform profiles, while the rest are scuplted ones:
+In the image bellow, DSA and XDA are the uniform profiles, while the rest are sculpted ones, with Cherry being the most popular one, and the one that most keyboards come with by default.

 ![keycap-profiles](/img/posts/choosing-the-right-keyboard/keycap-profiles.jpg)